gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieves the current stock status for products identified by their IDs.
+Retrieve the available stock of the products.
+Use this API to retrieve stock of multiple products (up to 50) at a time.

 *Returned Response:*